July 5, 2022 | Business insights

 A profitable product strategy in 2022 can't ignore rising trends in no/low and RTD beverages.
 To survive, they'll either have to pivot towards the no/low trend or bolster their existing marketing to attract new and younger customers, potentially both.

 These pivots come with their associated costs, demonstrating the need for a trusted financial partner.
-If you're ready to capitalize on this quickly-growing $10 billion industry, reach out to Citywide Banks today and speak with a commercial banker with deep wine and spirits industry insight.
+If you're ready to capitalize on this quickly-growing $10 billion industry, reach out to Citywide Banks, a division of HTLF Bank today and speak with a commercial banker with deep wine and spirits industry insight.